cse110-sp24-group5/cse110-sp24-group5/README.md

 ### 2. Using the WebApp

-To use our WebApp you can use the following link: https://cse110-sp24-group5.github.io/cse110-sp24-group5/source/html/index.html oe click on out logo
+To use our WebApp you can use the following link: https://cse110-sp24-group5.github.io/cse110-sp24-group5/source/html/index.html oe click on our logo

 ### 3. Using the Progressive Web App

+Our developer journal isn't just a web app; it's also a Progressive Web App (PWA), offering a native-like experience with offline access, fast loading times, and home screen integration.
+This means you can access your tasks, calendar, and journal entries anytime, anywhere, even without an internet connection.
+To use our PWA, simply visit our WebApp and click the "Install" or "Add to Home Screen" icon in your browser.
+Once installed, our app's icon will appear on your device's home screen, providing instant access to your productivity tools wherever your development work takes you.

 ![Progressive Web App Demo](source/img/pwa.gif)